golanlevin/60-212/2024/syllabus/60-212_syllabus_fall2024.md

 ### Policies and Suggestions Regarding Generative AI

+In this class, you are permitted and encouraged to explore the affordances of generative AI as an instrument for art-making.

 With only a few exceptions (I'll be clear), you are *affirmatively encouraged* to use generative AI systems (such as ChatGPT, Claude, or CoPilot) to assist you with your programming projects.
 Indeed: it is incumbent upon us to explore how these systems are changing the nature of creative coding and software development.
 In using AI systems in your classwork, please keep the following in mind:

 * **Use your own words when requested**.
-You will be asked to produce a handful of brief writing assignments (such as providing anonymous critical feedback to your peers, or writing *Looking Outwards* reports) where your own thoughts, opinions, and voice are prized.
-These will not be difficult writing assignments; using AI tools to write them for you would represent a bad-faith posture.
+You will be asked to produce a handful of brief writing assignments (such as providing anonymous critical feedback to your peers, or writing [*Looking Outwards*](https://github.com/golanlevin/lectures/blob/master/syllabi/looking-outwards.md) reports) where your own thoughts, opinions, and voice are prized.
+These will not be difficult writing assignments.
+Using AI tools to write them for you would represent a bad-faith posture.
+* **Take ownership of your work**, including activities supported by AI.
+The more you develop projects through your own thinking and labor, the easier it is to stand by the work you produce.
+You are fully responsible for all of the material you produce in this class, even if some of it was generated with the help of AI.
+Be prepared to stand behind everything you develop.
-* **Acknowledge your use.** If you use an LLM or generative AI system to assist you in the creation of a project, you are required to say so — in exactly the same way that you would acknowledge using some code you found online, or that you would acknowledge receiving help from another student.
+* **Acknowledge your use.** Carnegie Mellon University’s Academic Integrity Policy prohibits use of unauthorized assistance to complete coursework, but allows instructors to define what is "authorized" versus "unauthorized".
+So here it is: in this course, if you use an LLM or generative AI system to assist you in the creation of a project, *you are required to say so* — in exactly the same way that you would cite another author, acknowledge using some code you found online, or acknowledge receiving help from another student.
 In your project write-up and/or in your code, please state which system you used, and how you used it.
-Your honesty in this matter is extremely important.
+Your honesty in this matter is of the utmost importance as we all learn to understand this new landscape.
+* **There's no short-cut to skill.** The person who benefits most from engaging with studio work and academic projects is you.
+There are many instances where you may be able to use AI to assist with or even take over tasks.
+However, you may miss out on important learning opportunities if you don’t engage with the intellectual activities that the project entails.
+There aren't many exercises in this class that could be made wholesale by an AI — but those that possibly could, are basic exercises which have been assigned to you precisely because I genuinely believe you actually need to develop those skills in order to make even more creative stuff.
+* **Beware the loss of your time.**  You are advised to check claims, verify evidence, and evaluate any sources that appear in AI output.
+When AI programs lack information, their operations will select less relevant materials or even make up information to complete their responses.
+Although the results might appear authoritative or unique, the operations behind AI output can produce inaccurate, disconnected, false information, or over-fit resemblances to pre-existing work.
+It may sometimes be easier just to program the damn thing yourself, than to spend your time coping with an AI's errors, hallucinations, and lack of originality.
-* **Beware a push toward normativity.** Generative AI systems are designed to regurgitate a digested version of stuff they've seen before.
-The results they provide are often inherently average "[slop](https://www.nytimes.com/2024/06/11/style/ai-search-slop.html)".
-That may be sufficient for technical problems in which there is a right answer, but it may be unsuitable for an art project in which the goal is for you to develop your own creative voice.
-I may hope that you make something *beautiful*; I may hope that you make something *interesting*; but most importantly of all, my assignments in this course ask you to make something *yours*.
-No AI system can do that, by definition...unless you made the AI system.
+* **Beware a push toward normativity.** This is an art course that seeks to cultivate your unique creative voice.
+But generative AI systems are designed to regurgitate a digested version of stuff they've seen before.
+The results they generate are often inherently average "[slop](https://www.nytimes.com/2024/06/11/style/ai-search-slop.html)".
+Slop may be perfectly adequate to solve a technical problem in which there is a well-defined correct answer, but it is likely unfit for an art project in which the goal is for you to express your own perspective.
+I may hope that you make something *beautiful*; I may hope that you make something *interesting*; but most importantly of all, my assignments in this course challeng you to make something *yours*.
-* **There's no short-cut to skill.** There aren't many exercises in this class that could be made wholesale by an AI — but those that possibly could, are basic exercises which have been assigned to you precisely because I genuinely believe you actually need to develop those skills in order to make the more creative stuff.
 * **Beware the loss of serendipity.** Bob Ross famously quipped, "We don't make mistakes — we just have happy accidents."
 Although it may be expedient to have a system write your code for you, you may miss out on the chance to become intimately familiar with the grain of your medium, and to have accidents that suggest new possibilities and ideas.
-* **Beware the loss of your time.** Paradoxically, in some cases, it may be easier just to program the damn thing yourself, than to spend your time coping with an AI's hallucinations.
+* **Be careful with your private information.** Please be aware that many AI companies ingest and integrate user information; do not enter confidential information as part of any prompt.

 ### Summary of CMU Academic Integrity Policies
 Carnegie Mellon University prohibits academic dishonesty.
 This includes plagiarism, and may consist of: submitting the work of someone else as your own; failing to cite assistance you received; or the failure to properly cite materials or ideas from other sources. **Nearly all of these problems can be easily avoided if you’re clear and generous in giving credit where credit is due.**

 CMU's [University Policy on Cheating and Plagiarism](https://www.cmu.edu/policies/student-and-student-life/academic-integrity.html) articulates the possible penalties associated with plagiarism and academic dishonesty.
 These may include, but are not limited to, zero credit for the specific plagiarized assignment, to failure in the class.
 If you have any questions about this policy as it relates to work you are doing in the course, please feel free to contact me.

 ---